 Describe how resources will be allocated among funding categories.
 Revolving Loan Fund or recycled HOME program income Homeownership Programs for single- family owner-occupied homes loan funds to the homeowner for down payment assistance.
 The funds are retained by the local agency operating the program and are re-lent to new homebuyers.
 Additional information can be found in the Revolving Loan Fund Program Guidelines.
 Recommendations on resource allocation among funding categories are determined following the application criteria reviews described above.
 An underwriting process reviews whether the program is feasible and necessary based on the type, location, and ability of the agency to carry out its proposal.
 Recommendations range from full funding, low to high partial funding, or no funding based on underwriting.
 Division of Housing determines which funding will be utilized for each project and program by following HUD and funding source regulations, and by availability of funds.
 Describe threshold factors and grant size limits.
 Each proposed RLF or recycled HOME program income program is evaluated using the Division of Housing evaluation criteria which are detailed in its application instructions.
 There are no grant size limits for Homeownership DPA.
 However, in 2014 our average DPA award was \$200,000 with a total of \$2,000,000.
 Our awarded amounts ranged from \$32,000 to \$343,000.
-In 2015, our average award was \$150,000 with a total in federal funds awarded to DPA programs of \$730,000.
+In 2015, our average award was \$150,000 with a total in federal funds awarded to DP/ programs of \$730,000.
 Our award amounts ranged from \$24,000 to \$432,000.
-In general, years maximum if PI is considered appropriate for RLF programs.
+In general, 2 year maximum if PI is considered appropriate for RLF programs.

 What are the outcome measures expected as a result of the method of distribution?
-The outcome measures expected for this RLF program are improved affordability of decent housing 6 State Program Name: Housing Opportunities for Persons with AIDS (HOPWA) Funding Sources: НОРWA Describe the state program addressed by the Method of Distribution.
-The resources of the HOPWA program are granted to Colorado Health Network (CHN).
-CHN distributes funds through its regional offices: Southern Colorado AIDS Project, Western Colorado AIDS Project, Northern Colorado AIDS Project and Denver Colorado AIDS Project.
-However, funds granted to the State are used outside of the Denver area.
+The outcome measures expected for this RLF program are improved affordability of decent housing 7 State Program Name: Housing Opportunities for Persons with AIDS (HOPWA) Funding Sources: НОРЖА Describe the state program addressed by the Method of Distribution.
+The resources of the HOPWA program are granted to Colorado AIDS Project (CAP), an umbrella organization that serves the balance of state outside the Denver Metro Area.
+CAP distributes funds through its regional offices: Southern Colorado AIDS Project, Western Colorado AIDS Project and Northern Colorado AIDS Project.
 CAP also enters into a memorandum of understanding with Boulder County AIDS Project to provide tenant-based rental assistance and supportive services in Boulder County.
 Funds are allocation on the basis of the number of people living with HIV/AIDS in each catchment area as well as the ability to use the funds timely.